WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 ::

-    python ComputeTransformToEigen.py -i simulation_results.hdf5 -o simulation_results_eigen.hdf5
+    ComputeTransformToEigen.py -i simulation_results.hdf5 -o simulation_results_eigen.hdf5

-Visualisation
+Visualization
 -------------

-The post processing step usually splits into two substeps.
-First we compute additional data and then we visualise these data.
-The two substeps are performed by individual scripts.
-All these scripts optionally take the filename or filepath of the ``simulation_results.hdf5`` as a further command line argument.
+The post processing step usually splits into two sub-steps.
+First we compute additional data and then we visualize these data.
+The two sub-steps are performed by individual scripts.
+All these scripts optionally take the file-name or file-path of the ``simulation_results.hdf5`` as a further command line argument.

 In this section we look at the plotting scripts used to visualize common aspects of the simulated objects.